Escaped inmate back in custody

-A man is back in custody after escaping from the Madison County Jail Wednesday afternoon.
+A man is back in custody after escaping from the Madison County Jail, Dec.
+29.

 At about 7 p.m., McCutcheon said Thomas was taken back into custody in the McDonald’s parking lot in Fredericktown without incident.